jbilinski/CHDK-ARBall/README.md

 Goals<br>
 •	Take photos until the power supply fails or memory is full <br>
-•	Bracket exposure of photos to account for high contract of low orbit images<br>
+•	Bracket exposure of photos to account for high contrast of low orbit images<br>
 •	Acquire a conservative number of RAW images<br>
 •	Take more photos in high altitude ascent<br>
 •	Hands-off loop<br>
-•	Conserve battery, no LCD backlight<br>
+•	Conserve battery, no LCD backlight, no flash!<br>